The-Noah/static-site-generator/README.md

 1. Compiles and optimizes SCSS files.
 2. Optimizes JavaScript.
-3. Supports TypeScript.
+3. Compiles TypeScript to JavaScript.
-4. Embed data from JSON.
+4. Embed data from JSON and YAML files.
 5. HTML templates with ejs and moe.
 6. Automatically copies static files.
-7. Can be used with a web server.
+7. Can be used with a custom web server.

 # Documentation